zkhundkar/VbtmcPORkTqFuOmcLiwpgkmdIOqZQT/README.md

 # Public Facing Portfolio

 > This is a curated compilation of projects I have worked on.
 Each top-level folder is its own project.
-None of them are projects or reports that are complete in them selves, but there is enough detail to give you a sense of their scope.
+None are projects
+that are reproduced in their entirety, but there is enough description to provide a general outline of their motivation and scope.
+In a few cases, I have included reports describing the results of the projects.

-> If you wish to review any of the projects in greater detail, please send me an email with your contact information (valid email), and reason you want to look at them.
+> If you wish to review any of the projects in more detail, please send me an email with your contact information (valid email), and reason you want to look at them.

 ## Table of Contents
 - *Machine Learning*
-	1. Titanic Disaster Survival Prediction - ML project to predict the survival probability of passengers on the ill-fated Titanic.
-The report summarizes the results of a number of different supervised learning techniques (Simple decision trees, Random Forest ensembles of DT and Support Vector machines)
-	2. MNIST digit recognition - using Keras with TensorFlow backend
+	1. MNIST digit recognition - using Keras with TensorFlow backend
-	3. Customer segmentation
+	2. Customer segmentation - unsupervised learning with scikit-learn+numpy+pandas
-	4. Smartcab - Training a smartcab to follow traffic rules using Q-learning
+	3. Smartcab - Training a smartcab to follow traffic rules using Reinforcement Learning (Q-learning)
-	5. Instacart - project based on Kaggle competition
+	4. Instacart - project based on Kaggle competition
 - *Python projects*
 	1. IScan - multi-threaded standalone document server in python.
-The server uses a proprietary custom protocol
+The server uses a proprietary protocol
-	2. SvnLink - Windows service in python that pulls documents from a range of remote servers and pushes them to a central subversion repository.
-Document retrieval uses a proprietary custom protocol.
+	2. SvnLink - Windows service in python that pulls content from a range of remote servers and pushes them to a central subversion repository.
+Document retrieval uses a proprietary protocol.
 - *Java projects*
 	1. code-validator-api - [see repository](https://github.com/zkhundkar/code-validator-api).
 - *Javascript projects*
 	1. SvnLink Manager - single page web application using *AngularJS* to manage the SvnLink service
 	2. CDA Renderer - XSLT with embedded javascript for rendering MU3 compliant Consolidatded Clinical Documents

 ## Usage ##
 The projects included here are for review only.
-Please do not fork.
+Please do not clone, fork or download without permission.

 ## License ##
+All rights reserved